VIA-Lab-Pitt/vWells/README.md

 1. **Launch the viewer** (see [Installing the viewer](#installing-the-viewer) above).
 2. A **file-selection dialog titled "Select Input Image"** opens.
 A console/terminal window may also appear showing progress messages — leave it open while you work.
 3. **Navigate to your scan folder** and select the `.nii` (or `.nii.gz`) file, then click **Open**.
 4. The viewer loads/prepares the vWell data.
 This may take a moment.
+The first time a scan is opened, vWells are computed which may take longer than subsequent loads.
 5. The viewer then looks for the saved segmentation (`..._LOPRF2.npz`) in the scan's folder:
    - **Found** → the 3D vessels load automatically and the console prints `Loaded existing segmentation.`
    - **Not found** → the console prints `No saved segmentation found.` and you'll see only the scan slices (no vessels).